Land Desktop 3 can co-exist with the following

 5..
 Copy the acettest.fas file to the support files subdirectory.

 6..
-Copy the acetmain.hlp, acetmain.cnt, and acetfaq.hlp files to the AutoCAD Help
+Copy the acetmain.hlp, acetmain.cnt, and acetfaq.hlp files to the AutoCAD Help subdirectory.

 7..
 On the command line, type appload and press ENTER.